Clearinx/SeatExchangerApp/README.md

 ### Register on flights

-After you signed in, you can register on flights by clicking the + sign on the top-right corner of the screen.
+After you signed in, you can register on flights by tapping the + sign on the top-right corner of the screen.
 Only valid, existing flight numbers will be accepted.
-The validity of the flight will be chacked by a 3rd party website called AviationEdge through an API.
-Unfortunatley not all airlines are present in their database, so there may be cases when the flight number you enter is valid, but the app will reject your request.
+The validity of the flight will be checked by a 3rd party website called AviationEdge through an API.
+Unfortunately not all airlines are present in their database, so there may be cases when the flight number you enter is valid, but the app will reject your request.
 Some airlines that are confirmed to be present in the AviationEdge database:

 - Ryaniar
 - easyJet